Save energy and money this summer

 The cost of keeping your home cool during the dog days of summer can make up a large portion of your electric bill.
 You can stay cool and save money with these energy-efficiency tips.

 - Set your thermostat to 78 degrees when you’re home.
 Increase the temperature when you’re away.
-For every degree the thermostat is raised during the summer, you can save 4 percent to 8 percent on cooling costs.
+For every degree the thermostat is raised during the summer, you can save 4 to 8 percent on cooling costs.

 - Close blinds and drapes during the day to keep heat out.
 Of course, keep your windows shut when running the air conditioner.
 It also helps to lock the windows to create a tighter seal and reduce air leakage.